yungyuc/nsd_24sp/project/Lianghy0326/Readme.rst

 ::

     1. 3 body problem
-    in some certain cases,
-    we can perform 3-body problem with the help of ODE.
+    in some certain cases,we can perform 3-body problem with the help of ODE.
     2. Solar system
     RK4 method can be used to solve the solar system problem.